icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

     Fix references

-Open Energy's second core function - our Governance Service (OEGS) - supports members to provide, share and access different classes of Shared data (defined in Section 1 point 4.2) on the basis of preemptive licensing (see Section 4 of the for details).
-Shared Data accessed via the OEGS will be provided by members only (|DPs|).
+Open Energy's second core function - our Governance Service (|OEGS|) - supports members to provide, share and access different classes of Shared data (see `Data Sensitivity Classes`) on the basis of preemptive licensing (see `Data Licensing`).
+Shared Data accessed via the |OEGS| will be provided by members only (|DPs|).
 The Governance Service aims to provide a secure, trusted mechanism to improve data sharing across the sector by reducing the time and financial costs currently associated with accessing Shared data.
 For providers of Shared data, the Governance Platform offers a secure and effective way to list datasets and